 ORCID iD Policy

 Athenaeum Scientific Publishers is committed to maintaining high standards of scholarly communication, transparency, and global discoverability.
-In alignment with international publishing best practices, Athenaeum journals require the use of ORCID iDs for author identification.
+In alignment with international publishing best practices, Athenaeum journals encourage the use of ORCID iDs for author identification.

-ORCID iD Requirement
+ORCID iD Recommendation

 For all manuscripts submitted to Athenaeum journals: